 In the ordinary course of business, Tree.com is a party to various lawsuits.
 Tree.com establishes reserves for specific legal matters when it determines that the likelihood of an unfavorable outcome is probable and the loss is reasonably estimable.
 Management has also identified certain other legal matters where it believes an unfavorable outcome is not probable and, therefore, no reserve is established.
-Although management currently believes that an unfavorable resolution of claims against Tree.com, including claims where an unfavorable outcome is reasonably possible, will not have a material impact on the liquidity, results of operations, or financial condition of Tree.com, these matters are subject to inherent uncertainties and management's view of these matters may change in the future.
-It is possible that an unfavorable outcome of one or more of these lawsuits could have a material impact on the liquidity, results of operations, or financial condition of Tree.com also evaluates other contingent matters, including tax contingencies, to assess the probability and estimated extent of potential loss.
+Although management currently believes that an unfavorable resolution of claims against Tree.com, including claims where an unfavorable outcome is reasonably possible, will not have a material impact on the liquidity, results of operations, or financial condition of Tree.com, these matters are subject to inherent uncertainties and management's view of these lawsuits could have a material impact on the liquidity, results of operations, or financial condition of Tree.com anaterial impact on the liquidity, results of one or more of these lawsuits could have a material impact on the liquidity, results of operations, or financial condition of Tree.com anaterial impact on the liquidity, results of one or more of these lawsuits could have a material impact on the liquidity, results of operations, or financial condition of Tree.com anaterial impact on the liquidity, results of operations, or financial condition of these amaterial impact on the liquidity, results of operations, or financial condition of the anaterial impact on the liquidity, results of operations, or financial condition of the com anaterial impact on the liquidity and estimated extent of potential loss.
 See Note 12 for a discussion related to income tax contingencies.